 - Biologics and biosimilars should have unique, differentiating names.

-- Strong laws for data exclusivity and patent procurement strike the balance between patient access and innovation of new medicines.
+- Strong laws for data exclusivity and patent protection strike the balance between patient access and innovation of new medicines.

 Read more about Lilly’s position on biosimilars.